alahiff/spark-on-mesos-using-docker/README.md

 # Spark on Mesos
 Example running Spark on Mesos in cluster mode using Docker containers.
+Spark binaries don't need to be pre-installed on any nodes in the cluster.

 The image used was taken from https://gitlab.cern.ch/benoel/spark-on-mesos, but updated to use Spark 2.1.0 and a correction made to ensure that cluster mode works correctly.